kliewerdaniel/PersonaGen05/README.md

-PersonaGen05 is an open-source tool designed to streamline the creation of detailed and realistic personas for various applications, including marketing, game development, and UX design.
+PersonaGen is an open-source tool designed to streamline the creation of detailed and realistic personas for various applications, including marketing, game development, and UX design.
 By leveraging advanced AI algorithms, it enables users to generate comprehensive persona profiles tailored to specific project requirements.

 **Key Features:**